jennyreddish/seshat/docs/source/admin/setup/spatialdb.rst

 Cliopatria shape dataset
 -------------------------

-..
-    TODO: Add a link here to the published Cliopatria dataset

-1. Download and unzip the Cliopatria dataset.
+1. Clone the `Cliopatria GitHub repository <https://github.com/Seshat-Global-History-Databank/cliopatria>`_.
-2. Update the Cliopatria GeoJSON file with colours and other properties required by Seshat:
+2. Unzip the file ``cliopatria.geojson.zip``.
+3. Enter the `notebooks` directory and set up the Python environment as per the instructions in the `README.md` file in the same directory.
+4. Run the following command to add colours to the dataset:

    .. code-block:: bash

-      $ python cliopatria/convert_data.py /path/to/cliopatria.geojson
+      $ python convert_data.py ../cliopatria.geojson

-   Note: this will create a new file with the same name but with the suffix "_seshat_processed.geojson"
+   This will create a new file with the name "cliopatria_seshat_processed.geojson".
-3. Populate ``core_videoshapefile`` table using the following command:
+   Note: You can preview the file in the Jupyter notebook found in the `notebooks` directory.
+Instructions on how to run the notebook are found in the `README.md` file in the same directory.
+5. Go back to the Seshat repo on the machine the website code is running from (if you are running it on a remote server, upload the processed GeoJSON).
+With your Seshat Python environment activated, you can populate ``core_videoshapefile`` table using the following command:

    .. code-block:: bash